pandoc/lua-filters/math2svg/README.md

 See: <https://www.print-css.rocks> for information about CSS paged media, a [W3C standard](https://www.w3.org/TR/css-page-3/).

-No Internet connection is required for SVG conversions, resulting in absolute privacy.
+No Internet connection is required when generating or viewing SVG formulas, resulting in both absolute privacy and offline robustness.

 ## Requirements